afembook/forty-jekyll-theme/venue.md

 If you are arriving by public transport the 23, 27, 41, 42, and 67 [Lothian Buses](https://lothianbuses.co.uk/timetables-and-maps "Lothain Buses timetables and maps") all stop directly outside the venue.
 The 300 stops 1 minute round the corner on Chambers Street.

-The venue is fully accessible with rooms away from the ground floor available via lift.
+The venue is accessible with rooms away from the ground floor available via lift.
 There is a ramp from street level and an accessible toilet.
+All toilets will be gender neutral on the day.